circlensq/TraVeLGAN_with_perceptual_loss/README.md

 Steps:
 1. Download all of the files and folders in this repo and prepare the dataset.
 In my project, in this project we used [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and Bitmoji dataset run `python create_emojis.py` and set the number of bitmoji images on the `num_emojis` variable.

-2. Put all the CelebA dataset inside `dataset/CelebA` folder.
+2. Put the training CelebA dataset inside `dataset/CelebA/train/` folder, and test CelebA dataset inside `dataset/CelebA/test`.

 3. Put all the Bitmoji dataset inside `dataset/Bitmoji` folder.